boudzela/data_cleaning/README.md

 DROP

 **Objective:**
-Practice sql for data-cleaning.
+Practice sql for data cleaning.
 The emphasis on the code.
+I simply delete all rows with incomplete / absent data.

 **SQL script containing the code for data cleaning and transformation tasks performed during the project:**